Barrier troops: Russian Armed Forces

 According to the UK Defense Ministry, barrier troops threatening to shoot their own retreating soldiers were introduced into the Russian army in late 2022 in order to compel offensives in the Russian invasion of Ukraine.
 Fedir Venislavsky, a member of the Ukrainian parliament's committee on national security and defence claimed that the Russian Ground Forces used Chechen personnel from the 141st Special Motorized Regiment as barrier troops to shoot deserters who tried to leave combat zones.
 In October 2022, Ukrainian intelligence published a purported phone call where a Russian soldier described both his task of killing inmates, recruited from prisons by the Wagner Group, if they were retreating, and how he would be killed by others if he himself retreated.
 In March 2023, international intelligence community InformNapalm shared intercepted conversations from Russian servicemen, suggesting ″barrage detachments″ or ″anti-retreat forces″ threatening the soldiers with death if they do not proceed with their offensive.
 In a video appeal to Russian President Vladimir Putin published on 25 March 2023, members of a unit tasked with assaulting Vuhledar claimed that their commanders were utilizing anti-retreat troops to force them to advance or risk being shot.
 In October 2023 member of Russian Duma Gennady Semigin openly praised the Kadyrovite units' role as barrier troops in Ukraine.
 In response, he faced widespread criticism and accusations that he implies Russian soldiers are cowardly.

 In July 2025, CNN reported that Russian commanders were ordering subordinates to be tied up to trees and abandoned as a punishment for desertion, leaving them vulnerable to drones.
 The practice has been recorded by Ukrainian drones, as well as by Russian soldiers and then circulated on social media.
 In October 2025, TVP World reported on a Telegram post by the Defense Forces of Southern Ukraine, who claimed that a Russian soldier was killed by a grenade dropped from a Russian drone while attempting to surrender.
+In February 2026, the Ukrainian I Want to Live initiative reported that two Russian soldiers were targeted by Russian FPV drones as they were moving under drone escort toward Ukrainian positions after surrendering to the 24th Separate Mechanized Brigade, killing one of them while the other managed to reach the positions unharmed.
+According to I Want to Live, such incidents are not isolated and the Russian army actively promotes a concept of "heroic death", where attempting to surrender is treated as betrayal or weakness.